open-life-science/open-life-science.github.io/README.md

    - `Areas of expertise (1 element per line)`
    - `Bio`

-   A form like [this one](https://docs.google.com/forms/d/e/1FAIpQLScmsWw0VSvdytz3A1k6HnbfgOnsE4SiJcL9_qkMTs_Na6-l2Q/viewform?usp=pp_url) can be used to generate such csv
+   A form like [this one](https://docs.google.com/forms/d/e/1FAIpQLScmsWw0VSvdytz3A1k6HnbfgOnsE4SiJcL9_qkMTs_Na6-l2Q/viewform?usp=pp_url) can be used to generate such csv.

-2. Activate the conda environment
+2. Activate the conda environment:

    ```
    $ source activate open-life-science-website